narajaon/onestatus/README.md

+*Disclaimer*: this is still a very early stage project, feel free to submit a PR if you want to contribute

 # Motivation
 OneStatus is an interface which enables your (neo)vim to send commands to your tmux.
 One of my goal with it was to get rid of vim's redundant statusline and instead use tmux's.